Parsons problem

 Dale Parsons and Patricia Haden of Otago Polytechnic developed Parsons's Programming Puzzles to aid the mastery of basic syntactic and logical constructs of computer programming languages, in particular Turbo Pascal, although any programming language may be used.
-Parson's programming puzzles became known as Parsons puzzles and then Parsons problems.
-Parsons problems have become popular as they are easier to grade than written code while capturing the students problem solving ability shown in a code creation process.
+Parsons' programming puzzles became known as Parsons puzzles and then Parsons problems.
+Parsons problems have become popular as they are easier to grade than written code while capturing the students' problem solving ability shown in a code creation process.

 Structure

 Parsons problems consist of a partially completed solution and a selection of lines of code that some of which, when arranged appropriately, correctly complete the solution.
 There is great flexibility in how Parsons problems can be designed, including the types of code fragments from which to select, and how much structure of the solution is provided in the question.
 Easier Parsons problems provide the complete block structure of the solution included in the question, and the provided lines of code simply need to be reordered and inserted into that structure.

 In the Parsons problem exam question, the first example shown, there are 6 pairs of statements, one mark is deducted for each incorrectly chosen line from the pairs, two marks are deducted if more than 2 lines are out of place, and one mark is deducted if up to two things are out of place.
-One mark is deducted if opening and closing braces are incorrectly used, or are not include where necessary.
+One mark is deducted if opening and closing braces are incorrectly used, or are not included where necessary.